varunpav/Sentiment-Prediction-of-Rotten-Tomatoes-Critic-Movie-Reviews/README.md

 The Scripts folder includes a file of our source code used to obtain all of the results we observed throughout this project.

+The License file is a simple copyright license.

 # Section 3
 In order to reproduce the results of our study first open the link at the top of this file and download the dataset of Rotten Tomatoes movie reviews.